docker/docs/engine/admin/logging/syslog.md

 The `syslog` logging driver routes logs to a `syslog` server.
 The `syslog` protocol uses a raw string as the log message and supports a limited set of metadata.
-The syslog message mut be formatted in a specific way to be valid.
+The syslog message must be formatted in a specific way to be valid.
 From a valid message, the receiver can extract the following information:

 - **priority**: the logging level, such as `debug`, `warning`, `error`, `info`.